saumyasanghvi03/BlockVista-Terminal/README.md

 • BlockVista Terminal™ is for analysis—not investment advice
 • Trading involves risk
 • All real-time data subject to exchange latency
-• Beta software—student project, continuous development
+• Beta software—project, continuous development

 ---